secnnet/Phishing-Post/README.md

 ## Usage

 1. Configure the script by following the instructions in the "Configuration" section.
-2. Upload the script (`script.php`) to your web server or phishing environment.
+2. Upload the script (`Phishing Post.php`) to your web server or phishing environment.
 3. Create a backdoored HTML form with the action attribute pointing to the script URL.
 4. Deploy the HTML form on a webpage or send it to targets as part of a phishing campaign.